* S&P coming off worst session since June

 "Lately, we've been at these levels because anytime there was a selloff like on Tuesday, we would buy on the dip," Dailey said.
 "If we continue to fall today, that would represent a very significant change in character for how we're responding to bad news."

-The quarter's best performing stocks could be helped on Friday, the last session of the third quarter, by "window dressing" in which money managers add outperforming stocks to their portfolios.
+The quarter's best performing stocks could be helped on Friday, the last session of the third quarter, as money managers add outperforming shares to dress up their portfolios.
 MetroPCS and Sprint Nextel are the top two S&P 500 gainers for the quarter to date.

-Yahoo Inc new Chief Executive Marissa Mayer laid out broad goals for the Internet company in her first companywide address Tuesday and chose a new chief financial officer.
-Shares rose 0.6 percent in premarket trading.
+Yahoo Inc new Chief Executive Marissa Mayer laid out goals for the Internet company in her first companywide address Tuesday and chose a new chief financial officer.
+Shares rose 0.6 percent to $15.77.